 In Virginia, any fault on the part of an injured pedestrian means they cannot recover anything.
 Insurance companies pay attention to the likely outcome of a personal injury lawsuit.
 They will try to find any fault to pin on the pedestrian to avoid paying anything.
 Behaving irresponsibly, such as jaywalking or ignoring a Do Not Walk signal at a crosswalk, can prevent a Virginia pedestrian from recovering any damages.

-Our personal injury attorneys at Montagna Klein Camden represent injured pedestrians throughout the Hampton Roads area, including Virginia Beach, Norfolk, Chesapeake, Portsmouth, and Suffolk.
+Our personal injury attorneys at Montagna Law represent injured pedestrians throughout the Hampton Roads area, including Virginia Beach, Norfolk, Chesapeake, Portsmouth, and Suffolk.
 We can help you recover the damages owed to you because of your pedestrian accident.
 Contact our law firm today at 757-622-8100 or through our online contact form to schedule a free consultation.